rhayes777/PyAutoFit/docs/overview/non_linear_search.rst

 which gives more options for customizing how the unique identifier is generated.

 Most searches support parallel analysis using the Python ``multiprocessing`` module.
 This distributes the non-linear search analysis over multiple CPU's, speeding up the run-time roughly by the number of CPUs used.

+The in-built parallelization of Libraries such as ``emcee`` and ``dynesty`` can be slow, because the default behaviour is for them to pass the full likelihood function to every CPU.
+If this function includes a large dataset that is being fitted, this can lead to long communication overheads and slow performance.

-To use this functionality you simply specifc the ``number_of_cores`` parameter (which is also found in the default config files):
+**PyAutoFit** implements *sneaky parallelization*, whereby the data is passed to every CPU before the model-fit.
+This requires no extra user input and is performed by default.
+To perform a parallel search, you simply specify the ``number_of_cores`` parameter (which is also found in the default config files):

 .. code-block:: bash